writethedocs/www/docs/conf/portland/2023/cfp.rst

 * **Slack hivemind** – You can also hit up the hivemind directly on the Write the Docs Slack, any time of day!
 (If you're not registered yet, you can at `http://slack.writethedocs.org/ <http://slack.writethedocs.org/>`_.)
 * **Twitter hivemind** – If Twitter is more your speed, `#writethedocs <https://twitter.com/hashtag/writethedocs>`__ will get you there.

-Because the conference is virtual this year, there is no need for travel, and we're hoping this will make our CFP accessible to more documentarians.
-We will also provide resources and support for recording your talk.

 Selection process
 ------------------

 We have a small panel of proposal reviewers, and make sure to have a similar diversity in the panel as we're aiming for in our speakers.
 We rate talks out of five, and then discuss the top rated proposals.

 We actively balance for diversity in as many ways as we can, which means that we do not review talks anonymously.
-Maybe one day the industry will be in a place where can do that, but we're certainly not there yet.
+Maybe one day the industry will be in a place where can do that, but we're not there yet.

 Presentation format
 -------------------

-Presentations will be scheduled in 30-minute blocks.
-As the conference is virtual, all talks will be pre-recorded.
-We will offer resources and support for making your talk recording.
-After your talk, there will be a live Q&A session.
-You can opt out of the Q&A if you do not feel comfortable, but please let us know well in advance.
+Presentations will be scheduled in 30-minute blocks, delivered **in-person, on-stage, live**.

 Speaker benefits & logistics
 ----------------------------

 If you are selected to speak at Write the Docs, we will waive your attendance fee.
-As the conference is virtual, there are no travel costs.
 If speaking incurs any costs that are difficult for you to cover, please `let us know <mailto:{{email}}>`_ and we'll do our best to help out.

 If you already have a ticket, we will of course refund it - just drop us an email at `{{email}} <mailto:{{email}}>`_.